pizslacker/linuxdemo-python3/README.md

 Made with `Python3` using `PyGame` that implements the classic "Doom" pixel fire algorithm, spherical text scrolling banner and a parrallax moving star trail background.
 Now with a soundbyte bgm loop!

-Should work on any Linux distribution that has SDL2 + SDL2_mixer.
+Should work on any Linux distribution that has Python3 + PyGame installed.

 #### Required:
 ```bash